 What does CoolSculpting Cost?

 Cost is a big issue when it comes to CoolSculpting treatments.
-Many believe this fat freezing procedure is out of their price range when it is super affordable.
+Many believe this fat freezing procedure is out of their price range.
+However, with discounts and payment options, freezing fat fits into many people’s price range.

 Cor Medspa thinks everyone should feel comfortable in their skin.
 That is why we help design a CoolSculpting treatment plan that will fit in your budget.
 The exact cost will vary depending on your plan and target areas.
-During your consultation, a specialist will discuss the prices and payment options in-depth with you.
+During your consultation, a specialist discusses the prices and payment options in-depth with you.

 Related article: How much does CoolSculpting cost? >>